pratikmundokar/pratikmundokar/README.md

 ## I'm a Full Stack Developer🚀 and a Learner!

-- 🌱 I’m currently learning Angular.
+- 🌱 Learning new Skills.
-- 📫 How to reach me :) Email- pratikmundokar18@gmail.com
+- 📫 How to reach me :) Email- pratikmundokar14@gmail.com
-- ⚡ Areas of Interest - Full Stack
+- ⚡ Areas of Interest - Full Stack Development
-- 💬 Ask me about Python, Javascript, Web Development, Mathematics
+- 💬 Ask me about Javascript, Web Development, Mathematics.
-- ⚡ Fun fact: I love to run, swim, play Cricket
+- ⚡ Fun fact: I love to run, play Cricket.

 ### Connect with me: